cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 input.
 At the end of the protocol, the client learns the PRF output without learning anything about the PRF secret key, and the server learns neither the PRF input nor output.
-A Partially-Oblivious PRF (POPRF) is an OPRF wherein both client and server also agree on some public input to the PRF.
+A Partially-Oblivious PRF (POPRF) is an OPRF that allows client and server to provide public input to the PRF.
 OPRFs and POPRFs can also satisfy a notion of 'verifiability'.
 In this setting, clients verify that the server's output is the result of evaluating the underlying PRF with an expected a public key.
 This document